-

 Cons:

-Kitty is a powerful, cross-platform GPU-based Terminal emulator for Mac.
+Kitty is a powerful, cross-platform GPU-based and free Mac terminal emulator.
 The app supports all modern terminal functions, including graphics, Unicode, focus tracking, parentheses and much more.
 This app can be seamlessly controlled from scripts or command line even through SSH.

 As you can see, it includes many features, but the one that should be paid special attention is support for ligatures in code.